-The Coach and Livestock Program at Colonial Williamsburg in Virginia excitedly announced their newest addition this week.
-A rare Cleveland Bay foal was born on April 28, and it’s the first foal born at the facility in 16 years.
+The Coach and Livestock Program at Colonial Williamsburg in Virginia excitedly announced their newest addition in early May of 2019.
+A rare Cleveland Bay foal was born on April 28, and it's the first foal born at the facility in 16 years.

 The foal's mother, named Fudge, and his father, Lord Brigadoon (lovingly called Clarence), reside at Colonial Williamsburg and play roles in educating the public about 18th century transportation and animals.
 They also represent their rare breed and showcase a type of horse that was seen often in colonial times but is now considered at risk of extinction.
 According to the Colonial Williamsburg website, there were only 182 registered purebred Cleveland Bays in the U.S. in 2018.
 This newest foal is part of the plan to help restore the population.

 For two years, experts employed by the Colonial Williamsburg Cleveland Bay Breeding Program worked toward this birth, but it didn't go exactly as planned.
 In 2017, two Cleveland Bay mares were in foal when they both contracted infections and could not reach full term.
 In a second attempt, the experts focused on embryo transfer.

 Fudge served as a surrogate mother for the pair of Cleveland Bay parents, and she successfully brought the foal to full term and delivered the healthy purebred baby.
 There are also two other Cleveland Bay foals expected to arrive in the near future, and their successful births could make the Colonial Williamsburg breeding program the top breeder for purebred Cleveland Bays in North America.